Cleaning Dirty Patio Furniture

 Cleaning the Cushions

-If the cushions for your patio furniture have cloth covers, wash them according to the directions on the label.
-If they're vinyl, follow these steps and don't forget to wash both top/bottom of the cushion and sides:
+If the cushions for your patio furniture have cloth covers, wash them according to the directions on the label – I would recommend not putting them in the dryer as they could shrink.
+If they’re vinyl, follow these steps and don’t forget to wash all sides of the cushions.

 - Mix a cleaning solution of equal parts water and vinegar.